Updated April 2, 2021

 As a comparison, we also bought an Improved Meyer Lemon from Four Winds Growers.
 Both were sold as 3 to 4 feet tall.
 The difference was staggering.
 For $10 less we got such a better tree with a much larger root system from Four Winds Growers.

 Fast-Growing-Trees.com, as well as their sister site, BrighterBlooms.com have made a fair amount of changes the past few years with new owners.
 Where Brighter Blooms changed their colors to be a bit more subdued, Fast-Growing-Trees went with a brighter green.

 Fast Growing Trees has also made some updates to the look and feel of the website and that is a consistent theme.
-Fast Growing Trees seems to have come through without experiencing too many technical issues that usually ensnare any switch like this.
-That’s a pretty big deal.
+Fast Growing Trees seems to always be testing ways to make your experience better for you.

 With the changes, Fast Growing Trees is starting to look a lot more like their sister site, Brighter Blooms.
-Despite sharing the same location, offices and fields, Fast Growing Trees lists fewer varieties of evergreen trees & shrubs for sale compared to Brighter Blooms.
+Despite sharing the same location, offices and fields, Fast Growing Trees lists a different number of evergreen trees & shrubs for sale compared to Brighter Blooms.
 That just seems odd.
 Either way, Fast Growing Trees does have a good selection of trees & shrubs for sale.
 It just seems a bit more intuitive from a user perspective to get around and find things on Brighter Blooms versus Fast Growing Trees.